Instant Pot Vegetable Soup

 - 1 (2-3 inch) Parmesan rind*

-- 2–3 cups chopped kale, packed (sub: chopped baby spinach)
+- 2–3 cups chopped kale, stems removed (sub: chopped baby spinach)

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.